 Participants

-Participants will be recruited from twelve labs at ten universities throughout Europe and North America.
-In each case, only native speaking participants will be recruited. each lab will collect data from at least 100 participants, and a maximum of 150 participants, on the basis of their local resources. in previously published studies the proportion of contingency aware participants ranged from 2% to 27%.
-Consequently, 1,200 participants will allow for greater than 99% power to observe a small EC effect (Cohen’s d = 0.20) even if 30% of the sample are subsequently excluded on the basis of contingency awareness/recollective memory.
+1478 participants were recruited from twelve labs at ten universities in Europe and North America (72% women, 27% men, < 1% other identity, Mage = 21.2 SD = 4.9).
+We initially planned that each lab would collect data from a minimum of 100 participants and a maximum of 150 participants based on their local resources.
+The rationale for this planned sample size was that in previously published studies the proportion of contingency aware participants ranged from 2% to 27%.
+Consequently, 1200 participants would allow for greater than 99% power to observe a small EC effect (Cohen’s d = 0.20) even if 30% of the sample were subsequently excluded on the basis of contingency awareness/recollective memory.
+See the Supplemental Online Material-Reviewed (SOM-R) for details on the sample size and characteristics for each lab.
+All data from all sites was included in the analyses, following the amended preregistration for our data collection stopping rule (osf.io/uyng7).

-osf.io/uyng7

 Materials

 Unconditioned stimuli.
-Study materials provided by the original authors will be used.
-Ten positive words, ten negative words, ten positive images, and ten negative images will serve as the USs.
-The positive (Useful, Calming, Desirable, Appealing, Worthwhile, Relaxing, Beneficial, Valuable, Terrific, Commendable) and negative words (Inferior, Harmful, Offensive, Troublesome, Upsetting, Terrifying, Unhealthy, Useless, Dislikable, Undesirable) are identical to those used in Experiment 5 of Jones et al. (2009).
-The positive and negative images were originally selected from the International Affective Picture System (IAPS; Lang, Bradley, & Cuthbert, 1997) or the web.
+Study materials provided by the original authors were used.
+Ten positive words, ten negative words, ten positive images, and ten negative images served as the USs.
+The positive (Useful, Calming, Desirable, Appealing, Worthwhile, Relaxing, Beneficial, Valuable, Terrific, Commendable) and negative words (Inferior, Harmful, Offensive, Troublesome, Upsetting, Terrifying, Unhealthy, Useless, Dislikable, Undesirable) were identical to those used in Experiment 5 of Jones et al. (2009).
+The positive and negative images were originally selected from the International Affective Picture System (IAPS: Lang, Bradley, & Cuthbert, 1997) or the web.
 However, due to the quality of the original images, we were only able to use nine of the ten positive and nine of the ten negative images from the Jones et al. (2009) study.
 In consultation with the original authors, we therefore chose two additional IAPS images – one positive and the other negative.

 Conditioned stimuli.
-For the conditioned stimuli, the original authors recommended that we not use their original CSs because these items may be relatively familiar to modern samples (see Jones et al., 2009).
-Instead they advised us to select stimuli that are relatively novel and neutral to the sample population.
-Based on this recommendation we generated a set of sixty Pokémon characters.
-We pretested these characters along two dimensions (valence and familiarity) with a separate sample of 155 participants using the Prolific Academic website (https://prolific.ac) (see https://osf.io/hs32y/).
-On the basis of this pretest we then selected the twenty characters that were rated as most neutral and least familiar.
-Participating labs will be instructed to further pretest these twenty characters onsite in order to identify the nine characters that are most neutral and least familiar to participants at that specific lab.
-The two characters that (a) are most neutral and least familiar, and (b) which differ least in valence and familiarity will serve as CSs.
-Labs unable to carry out such a pretest will use the nine characters derived from our own initial pretest.
-In this case two characters (Palpitoad and Bergmite) will serve as CSs.
+For the conditioned stimuli, the original authors recommended that we not use the CSs from their original (2001) study because these items may be relatively familiar to modern samples (see Jones et al., 2009).
+Instead they advised us to select stimuli that would be relatively novel and neutral to the sample population.
+Based on this recommendation we generated a set of 20 Pokémon that were pretested in each lab along two dimensions (valence and familiarity).
+The two characters that (a) were most neutral and least familiar, and (b) which differed least in valence and familiarity served as CSs (see the SOM-R for more details and osf.io/a3qj9 for the results of the pretest conducted at each lab).

-osf.io/a3qj9

 Filler and target stimuli.
-The seven characters not selected during the pre-rating phase to serve as CSs (see above) will serve as target and filler stimuli.
-Finally, six neutral words (Book, Concrete, Umbrella, Pencils, Glasses, Computer) and four neutral IAPS images will serve as filler stimuli.
-The original authors did not provide us with filler items and therefore we had to select these items and have them approved by those authors.
+The seven characters not selected during the pre-testing phase to serve as CSs (see above) served as target and filler stimuli.
+Finally, six neutral words (Book, Concrete, Umbrella, Pencils, Glasses, Computer) and four neutral IAPS images served as filler stimuli.
+The original authors did not provide us with filler items and we had to therefore select these items and have them approved by those authors.

 Procedure

-Participants will complete four tasks in fixed order (surveillance task, filler task, evaluation task, post-experimental questionnaire) and will do so in their native languageosf.io/6n4fv.
-The assignment of CS to US valence will be counterbalanced between participants.
+Participants completed four tasks in fixed order (surveillance task, filler task, evaluation task, post-experiment questionnaire) and did so in the lab’s native language (see osf.io/6n4fv for a screen capture video of the experiment in English).
+The assignment of CS to US valence was counterbalanced between participants.
+Each CS appeared once with each of the 20 USs of the same valence.